 Recommended: Child Development 1.
-Lecture, 3 hours.

 The health protection provided by the home, school, and community.
 Topics include nutrition, common childhood diseases, first aid, and special health problems which relate to the pre-school child.
 An analysis of community referral agencies.

 11 Home, School, and Community Relations (3) CSU